Maine has a vast network

 Maine.
 The

-Jackman area alone
+Jackman Area alone

 offers miles of marked trails of varying degrees of difficulty.
 Also, for the most part, local landowners have an open land policy, which